1st steps to 1st Shirts: First Sergeants Symposium

-YOKOTA AIR BASE, Japan - The First Sergeants Symposium was held at Yokota Air Base, Japan, May 1-5, 2023.
-Airmen who aspire to become first sergeants attended the symposium to gain a comprehensive understanding of the job and put their new knowledge to the test during simulated scenarios.
+Members of Team Yokota listen to Col. Julie Gaulin, 374th Airlift Wing vice commander, give a speech during the First Sergeants Symposium certificate presentation at Yokota Air Base, Japan, May 5, 2023.
+Airmen who aspire to become first sergeants attended the week-long symposium to gain a comprehensive understanding of the job and put their new knowledge to the test during simulated scenarios.
+(U.S. Air Force photo by Senior Airman Manuel G. Zamora)

-A total of 32 non-commissioned officers graduated the course, creating leaders who can now step up to be additional duty first sergeants at any time.

-First sergeants are responsible for the emotional support and morale of their units, providing guidance, offering counseling services and advising the commander on all matters concerning Airmen.

 |Date Taken: